comtravo/comtravo.github.io/_posts/2019-07-15-vpc_peering_to_transient_vpcs.md

   feature: 2019_07_15/tgw.png
 ---

 At Comtravo we run our services in the cloud with [AWS](https://aws.amazon.com/).
-We run multiple environments each of which having their own VPCs.
+We run multiple environments each having their own [VPC](https://aws.amazon.com/vpc/)s.
 We have been using [VPC-peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html) connections to allow our microservices to communicate with shared services.
-We recently moved the entire network architecture to use [AWS Transit Gateways (TGW)](https://aws.amazon.com/transit-gateway/) which has reduced the maintenance overhead and increased the robustness of the setup.
+We recently made the switch to [AWS Transit Gateways (TGW)](https://aws.amazon.com/transit-gateway/) which has reduced the maintenance overhead, complexity and increased the robustness of our cloud infrastructure.

 ## Managing Multiple Environments

-All our environments (test, qa and production) are orchestrated mostly by [Terraform](https://www.terraform.io/).
+All our environments (test, qa and production) are orchestrated by [Terraform](https://www.terraform.io/).
 The environments are spread across multiple AWS accounts which are all part of the same overall organization.
 We maintain [VPC](https://aws.amazon.com/vpc/) level isolation between environments; In our test environments both the databases and microservices reside within the same VPC; In qa and prod environment, our databases and microservices are in seperate VPCs.

 Splitting the different services and environments into separate VPCs gives us good isolation between the environments, it also gives us the ability to create and destroy environments on-demand.
 However, some services are shared across all environments and some method of access between the VPCs needs to be established.
 From time to time we also need to perform admin tasks securely on databases or investigate why an EC2 instance is behaving abnormally.
 In such cases, one might want to login to servers in a specific VPC, so we need to maintain easy access to all of the active VPCs in the overall architecture, while keeping the number of possible attack vectors low.

-There are multiple approaches for achieving this:
+Until recently, this could have been solved by:

-- deploy everything into a public subnet
+- deploying everything into a public subnet
-- use bastion hosts in each environment / VPC
+- using bastion hosts in each environment / VPC
 - VPC peering and Transit VPCs (hub and spoke, full mesh)

 Our earlier approach to resolving this issue was to use [VPC-peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html) in each environment to establish connections between the stateless microservices and stateful databases.
 This VPC-peering setup became quite labour intensive to maintain and we recently switched to a much more manageable network architecture: AWS Transit Gateways.
 Let's first see what the methods listed above are and what their downsides are before discussing Transit Gateways.

 ### Deploying Everything in the Public Subnet

 One option to resolve the access issue is to just run everything on the public internet.
 When everything is running in a public subnet the simplest way to connect to EC2 instances is over SSH.
 For AWS hosted databases, one can [connect to them over SSL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html).
 If the databases are running inside EC2, one could use the EC2 host as a jump server to connect to the databases.

 While simple, the major drawback with this approach is that it leaves all services exposed to the public internet and as such has a huge attack surface.
 Server hardening must be run regularly on all instances, significantly increasing the maintenance overhead.
 Accounting for the fact that all services are replicated into multiple environments this approach quickly becomes completely unmanageable, at best slowing down the speed of development and at worst leaving critical customer information exposed.

 ### Using bastion hosts in each environment